 Limit the Potential for Money Trouble

-Heading off any potential money problems before your loved ones run into them will save them, and you, a lot of stress.
-Be proactive.
+Heading off possible money problems before your loved one runs into them will save both of you a lot of stress.
+When helping seniors pay bills, be proactive.
 If you notice they are struggling to manage money, work out a plan with them to make sure bills are being received and paid.
 You can direct their mail to your house so you can review any bills or bank statements.
-Taking over receivership will prevent the loss of important documents and limit the potential for identity theft or fraud.
-If the health of your loved ones decline to the point where they are unable to manage their finances at all, you should consider discussing power of attorney with them, which allows you to make financial decisions on their behalf.
+Taking over receivership will help prevent the loss of important documents and limit the opportunity for identity theft or fraud.
+If the health of your loved ones declines to the point where they are unable to manage their finances at all, consider discussing power of attorney with them, which allows you to make financial decisions on their behalf.

-Make sure to keep your loved one in the loop when it comes to money and budgeting.
-At some point, you may have to handle all the finances, but you don’t want him to ever feel useless.
-It’s important that he feel he still has some control of his finances even with your assistance.
-Keep a senior’s morale up by involving him in the decision-making process for as long as possible.
+Make sure to keep your loved ones in the loop when it comes to money and budgeting.
+At some point, you may have to handle all the finances, but you don’t want them to ever feel powerless.
+It’s important they feel that they still have some control of their finances, even with your assistance.
+Involve them in the decision-making process for as long as possible.